-There should be a single-ENTRY point of entry.
+There should be a single-point of entry.
 Augment security with cameras and buzz-in capability at gates.

 Entry points should create a sense of arrival.
-They should be clearly defined by signage and site/ building features and convey a sense of welcoming.
+They should be clearly defined by signage and site/building features and convey a sense of welcoming.

-Provide adequate parking for staff and visitors.
-There should
+Provide adequate parking for

+staff and visitors.

-There should be parking PAI where there is a need for short-term visitor parking: Administration and near Kindergarten.
+There should where there is There should be parking where there is a need for short-term visitor parking: near Administration Kindergarten.
 Parking with direct and visible access to Pre-school and Kindergarten classrooms.
 Parking should also be near MPR's for community events.

 Allow for continuous flow, safe drop-off/ pick-up areas.
-When possible, sites should have on-site drop-off to accommodate bus and parent drop-off.
-Drop-off length should meet code requirements with a minimum of 200 feet drop-off length.
+When possible, sites should have onsite drop-off to accommodate bus and parent drop-off.
+Dropoff length should meet code requirements with a minimum of 200 feet drop-off length.